Instrumental/metrician-ruby/README.md

 config.middleware.use("ApplicationTiming")
 ```

-If you run rake middleware, you should see something like:
+If you run `rake middleware`, you should see something like:

 ```shell
 use RequestTiming